ccatanaoan/HomeTempHumidityMonitor/README.md

 # Cloyd-Home-Weather-Station
 I wrote and developed these ESP8266 program and Android mobile application client for our home automation.
 The mobile application can remotely control and monitor the sensor via cloud MQTT.

+The ESP8266 WiFi Module is a self contained system on chip (SoC) with integrated TCP/IP protocol stack that can give any microcontroller access to the WiFi network.

 ## Features that are sent to the Android mobile application client via cloud MQTT
 - Temperature
 - Relative humidity